smurf667/test-tomcat-broken-subject/README.md

 ## What is the issue?

 Briefly, Tomcat tries to cache the `Subject` in the user session, but wipes it from the session at the beginning of every request.
-During requests, the `Subject` may be placed in to the session, and the subject's set of `Principal` objects may have unexpected content.
+During requests, the `Subject` may be placed into the session, and the subject's set of `Principal` objects may have unexpected content.

 More details can be found at TODO link to bug report, once submitted.